Lowie375/Gyromina/README.md

 Gyromina is a multipurpose Discord bot, made to be a fun and functional addition to any Discord server.

 Gyromina contains an assortment of features, including a random colour and number generator, a unit converter, a library of minigames, a custom poll creator, miscellaneous fun commands, and more!

+### Pride

+Gyromina's author is very proud to be who they are and eternally grateful for living in an accepting area. 💗💛💙

+For the month of June, Gyromina will don a rainbow profile picture to show love and support for the LGBTQIA+ community!
+Some special pride-related easter eggs will also be activated during this time!

 ## Setup